Get E-Book

 Memory Implications

-The buffer itself lives outside V8's managed heap, as covered in Chapter 2, but V8 still tracks it through external memory accounting.
-Large external allocations can increase garbage collection frequency and pause time.
-During those pauses, every connection stalls, even though the bytes are not stored inside ordinary JavaScript objects.
+The bytes live outside V8's normal JavaScript heap, but V8 still accounts for them as external memory.
+Large external allocations can increase garbage collection pressure and pause time.
+During those pauses, every connection can stall, even though the file bytes are not stored as ordinary JavaScript objects.

 Error Handling